alexisbaxman/jupyter_template/README.md

 * `README.md`: This Markdown file defines the description shown on a repository's front page, such as the protocol you are currently reading.
 It follows standard Markdown rules (explained below).
 Feel free to modify it.

-* `_toc.yml`: This YAML file defines the Jupyter Book structure, such as which pages are included, their order and hierarchy.
-* `chapters` are the top-level pages, and `sections` are nested pages under a chapter.
-In the example below, pages 4 and 5 (the `sections`) are nested pages under page 3 (the `chapter`).
-The `_toc.yml` references each Markdown file by its relative path without the .md extension.
-It's recommended to keep the files organized in folders (e.g., content/, section/).
-This structure will be reflected in the compiled Jupyter Book's left navigation panel.
+* `_toc.yml`: This YAML file defines the Jupyter Book structure, such as which pages (Markdown files) are included, their order and hierarchy.
+The pages are divided in `chapters` (top-level pages) and `sections` (nested pages under a chapter).
+The `_toc.yml` references each page by its relative path without the .md extension.
+In the example below you can see how:
+  * Pages 4 and 5 (`sections`) are nested pages under page 3 (`chapter`).
+  * The order and hierarchy will be reflected in the compiled Jupyter Book's left navigation panel.
+  * It's recommended to keep the pages organized in folders (e.g., content/, section/).

 <img src="./static/pics/toc.png" alt="toc" width="650px" align="center">

 <br>